When attempting to access the web console the start-up screen pictured below appears. This screen does not disappear despite waiting several minutes.

 - If it looks like all has gone well, run the following commands in sequence;

 - Start the ER service again using the command; /etc/init.d/er2-master start

 - Open up the ER web console again and allow for 5-15 minutes for your Master Server to start up (a refresh may be needed)

-To prevent such problems from happening again, it is crucial to make sure no scans are running before you attempt to shutdown or make any major changes to your Master Server.
+To prevent such problems from happening again, it is crucial to make sure that the Master Server is gracefully shutdown using the following commands:

 shutdown -h now